 Cavities are corroded areas in your enamel.
 They’re caused by harmful bacteria.
 In effect, they are holes or craters in your teeth.
 Unless this damage is cleaned and sealed, it will continue to grow worse.
 Fillings are often used to treat cavities, but for some people, inlays and onlays are the better choice.
 These are made from Bruxzir Solid Zirconia, an incredibly durable material that will look like your natural enamel.
 They seal up cavities and allow you to eat without discomfort again.

-To learn more about how dental crowns and dental bridges can restore your smile, or to schedule your next appointment, call us today at 602-842-6504 or fill out our online form.
+To learn more about how dental crowns and dental bridges can restore your smile, or to schedule your next appointment, call our Phoenix, AZ dental office today at 602-842-6504 or fill out our online form.